Learn how to hem jeans by reusing the original hem. Shorten your denim pants and keep the same look!

 Denim jeans are a staple in any closet and can be found to look dressy or casual, but almost all denim comes with some wear already added in high stress areas.
 This is the part that can make the jeans look expensive and high quality.

 The one problem with buying any clothing from the store is that it fits an average measurement that doesn’t actually exist.
 It’s hard to get the exact right length of jeans.

 They need to be hemmed shorter, but if you do a hem where you cut the fabric off you’ll lose all the wear and look.
 This method saves the original hem and stitching.

-The one drawback of this type of hem is that you can’t cuff the jeans if you have this hem.
-If you cuff the jeans you’ll see the seam allowance inside.
+I will say the one drawback of this type of hem is that you can’t cuff the jeans if you have this hem.
+If you cuff the jeans you’ll see the hidden seam allowance inside.

 How to Hem Jeans with the Original Hem